LiangLouise/pintos_dev_container/README.md

 * Go to `Run and Debug` tab, select the configurations for the project you are working on, and press play button
 * Wait for compiling and in the prompt box
   * for Project 1,  type the test name, e.g. `alarm-multiple`, you want to debug
-  * for Project 2, you need to type the test name twice for gdb to load user program symbols and pintos to run the test
+  * for Project 2, you need first type the program name, e.g. `args-muliplte`, for gdb to load user program symbols and then type the program name and argument to pass, e.g., `args-multiple some arguments for you!`, for pintos to run the test with arguments
 * Wait for the debug session to begin

 Note that the current set up only works for Project 1.
 For later projects, please modify the arguments and working directory of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
 And please also update the `program` entry in the [launch.json](.vscode/launch.json) to points to the `kernerl.o` you want to test.